 To celebrate the generosity of the Silent Samaritans, the Samaritan Counseling Center holds an annual “Celebration and Thanks Giving Luncheon” in November.
 Silent Samaritans gather for food, fellowship and an uplifting and inspiring presentation by women of achievement.
-Click here to learn more about the 2021 luncheon.
+Click here to watch the livestream of the 2021 luncheon.

 Ways to Support the Silent Samaritan Fund

 - Contribute $100 and attend the Silent Samaritan Luncheon.

 - For another $100, invite and sponsor a woman who is not yet a Silent Samaritan to join you at the Luncheon.